egalli64/clj-intro/src/aaa/README.md

 ### Arithmetic
 - [+ - * / quot](arithmetic.clj) - basic operations
-- [inc, dec] - increase, decrease a value by 1
+- [inc dec] - increase, decrease a value by 1
-- [max, min] - selecting a value
+- [max min] - selecting a value

 ### Boolean connectors
 - [and] - returns the first falsy value or the last value if all are truthy (macro)